exasol/exasol-virtual-schema-common-lua/README.md

 ### Structure

 The library consists of a couple of base classes that Virtual Schemas need that use the Exasol database as a _data source_.

+The library itself sits on top of [Virtual Schema Common Lua](https://github.com/exasol/virtual-schema-common-lua), the foundation of all Virtual Schemas written in Lua.

 ![Library Structure of EVSCL](doc/images/generated/cl_exasol_virtual_schema.svg)